 COMEX copper prices hit three-week high

-At the end of yesterday's trading session, the metal market witnessed a divergence between commodities.
-For precious metals, silver prices extended their decline to the fourth consecutive session, falling 0.22% to $32.61/ounce, a two-week low.
+At the end of yesterday's trading session, the metal market witnessed a differentiation between commodities.
+For precious metals, silver prices extended their decline to the fourth consecutive session, falling 0.22% to $32.61/ounce, the lowest level in two weeks.
 Platinum prices also fell more than 1% to $990.5/ounce.

 Metal Price List |